nguyenjpus/linux/_work/2025-10/2025-10-06-boot-performance-fix.markdown

 ## Why It Matters

-This fix saved ~18 minutes per boot, boosting data center efficiency and showcasing Linux+ skills like `systemd` targets (`rescue.target`, `emergency.target`), mounts (`/boot`, `/boot/efi`), and GRUB (Questions 4, 5, 11, 12, 86).
-It’s proof I can tackle real-world sysadmin challenges while prepping for certification.
+This fix saved ~18 minutes per boot, boosting efficiency and showcasing Linux+ skills like `systemd` targets.

-**Next up**: I’m exploring GRUB tweaks (Questions 2, 12, e.g., `nomodeset`) and optimizing `NetworkManager` to cut userspace time further.
-Check out my [YouTube channel](https://www.youtube.com/@yourchannel) or [LinkedIn](https://www.linkedin.com/in/yourprofile) for a video walkthrough of this fix!

-_Want to dive in?_ Clone my repo at [github.com/nguyenjpus/linux](https://github.com/nguyenjpus/linux) and open `assets/before_boot.svg` and `assets/after_boot.svg` in a browser.
-Share feedback in the issues tab or on my socials!